matchainjis/demo-website/README.md

 Step 3 would be to install the latest version of axios using the command (if needed): yarn add axios@latest

-Step 4 would be to create the file config-overrides.js in the root of your front-end dapp and append the following content to it (if needed):
+Step 4 would be to create the file config-overrides.js in the root of your front-end Dapp and append the following content to it (if needed):

 ```javascript
 const webpack = require('webpack');